 Method #4 Use Chromecast With A Travel Router Or Connectify

 Travel routers are a great solution for using Chromecast without a WiFi network.
 They are portable, lightweight, and ideal for scenarios where you lack access to a reliable WiFi connection, such as when you’re on the move or in a location with restricted Internet access.

 A travel router works by creating its own WiFi network that your devices can connect to, including your Chromecast.
 It takes an existing Internet connection from an Ethernet cable or a WiFi network and broadcasts it as a new WiFi network.
 In fact, some travel routers also use SIM cards.
 This makes a travel router particularly useful in hotels or locations where WiFi is available but may not be Chromecast-friendly due to login portals or network restrictions.

-So, while you need Internet access to realize the full potential of Chromecast, you can still use it without Wi-Fi.
-To do so, use the Guest Mode to access your Chromecast without a Wi-Fi connection or connect it to the Internet by establishing an Ethernet or mobile hotspot connection.
-Alternatively, use Chromecast with a travel router or Connectify.
+Now you know that you can still use Chromecast without Wi-Fi by using the Guest Mode to access it.
+However, you can realize the true potential of Chromecast only when it’s connected to Wi-Fi.
+So, you can connect your Chromecast to the Internet by establishing an Ethernet or mobile hotspot connection.
+Alternatively, use a travel router or Connectify.

 This will allow you access to apps like DoCast and Replica.
 These apps not only let you make the best of your Chromecast’s casting/mirroring capabilities but also let you customize your streaming experience – which is only possible when connected to the Internet over a Wi-Fi network.